sthaid/proj_diffraction/ds/README.txt

 The distance-to-screen, wavelength, and slit geometry are defined in the 'dsparam' file which provides the input parameters to this program.
-A sample 'dsparam' file is included in this repository.
+A 'dsparam' file is included in this repository.

 Refer to sample output in screenshot.jpg.

 =====================
-BUILDING THE SOFTWARE
+TITLE: BUILDING THE SOFTWARE
 =====================

 To build: install the required packages and run 'make'.